Michael-J-Fernandez/todo-list/README.md

 1. Create Task
 2. Update Task (Mark as Completed/ Uncompleted)
 3. Delete Task
-4. Delete Multipl Tasks
+4. Delete Multiple Tasks
-5. Create Muliple Tasks
+5. Create Multiple Tasks
 6. Display all Tasks

 Create a new mongoose schema toDoSchema, it should have the following properties: